 - Garlic, Ginger, Soy Sauce, Rice Vinegar.
 The fantastic four.
 Once you have these on hand, you’ll be ready to garnish any of these healthy stir fry recipes.

 - Sesame Oil.
 GAME CHANGER right here.
-A drizzle of this golden nectar adds an intense, nutty flavor to any Asian-inspired recipe.
+A drizzle of this golden nectar from sesame seeds adds an intense, nutty flavor to any Asian-inspired recipe.

-- Add the remaining egg roll ingredients.
-Pile over rice and ENJOY!
+- Add the Slaw and Remaining Ingredients.
+Pile everything over rice (or quinoa) and ENJOY!

-- To Make Whole30 or Paleo.
-For a Paleo and Whole30 egg roll in a bowl, swap coconut aminos for the soy sauce and swap arrowroot starch for the cornstarch.
-(This Asian Cabbage Salad is also Whole30.)
+- To Make Whole30, Paleo, or Keto.
+For a keto, paleo, and Whole30 egg roll in a bowl, swap coconut aminos for the soy sauce and arrowroot starch for the cornstarch.

 - To Make Gluten Free.
 Use tamari or coconut aminos instead of soy sauce.